eerotal/restic-docker-swarm/README.md

 `restic-docker-swarm` consists of two container images: `restic-docker-swarm-agent` and `restic-docker-swarm-server`.
 The agent container periodically runs restic to backup Docker volumes.
 The server container runs an OpenSSH server which can be used to store the restic repositories remotely via SFTP.
+You can also use a normal SSH server as the remote in which case you don't need to deploy the server image at all.

 ## Images